-Use the Appointment of Recognized Agent Form to appoint or change a recognized agent or update their address.
+Use the Change/Resign Recognized Agent Form to appoint or change a recognized agent or update their address.

 A recognized agent needs to live in Nova Scotia.
 They can be a partner, employee or other trusted representative.
 They don’t have to be a lawyer or an accountant.

 All correspondence, including official documents from Registry of Joint Stock Companies, goes to the recognized agent unless you tell the registry in writing that the correspondence should go to someone else.

 You need to notify Registry of Joint Stock Companies of any changes to the recognized agent or their address.